-This course is designed to develop basic knowledge necessary for officiating volleyball, and football.
+Development of the basic knowledge necessary for officiating volleyball, and football.
 Students will study rules and practice appropriate signals to enable them to have the skills to officiate these sports.
 Lab Fee: \$25.00

 KINE 1309.
 Sports Officiating II.
 (3-3-1)